 Indoor soccer, lacrosse, and other indoor sports have experienced rapid popularity growth over the last 20 years.
-Indoor soccer arenas and sports facilities have become a vital part of an active lifestyle for many adults as well as children.
+Indoor soccer arenas and sports facilities have become a vital part of an active lifestyle.
+An active lifestyle that includes adults as well as children.
 Does your family play indoor soccer?
 If so, how many times per week are you at the indoor soccer arena for games and practice?
-Even if you are only there for one game or practice per week, that is more than enough exposure to potentially life-threatening bacteria that could be lurking in the synthetic turf or on other shared surfaces.
+Participating in one game or practice per week is all that it takes.
+Potentially life-threatening bacteria could be lurking in the synthetic turf, where are the bodily fluids going?

 The physical nature of sports makes bodily contact and exposure to others’ bodily fluids common.
-Small abrasions, like turf burns open doors for dangerous bacterias that cause MRSA and Staph to enter your body.
+Small abrasions, like turf, burns open doors for dangerous bacterias that cause MRSA and Staph to enter your body.
 MRSA and Staph are unpredictable because they are continually growing resistance to antibiotics and in rare cases can become fatal if not treated.
-What doesn’t have to be unpredictable is whether or not your indoor sports facility is doing their job to keep kids and athletes safe from MRSA, Staph, and even HIV.
+Indoor sports facilities need to be proactive in keeping kids and athletes safe from MRSA, Staph, and even HIV.

-Sports Turf Northwest utilizes the latest in research and technology to help rid sports surfaces of these potential risks from bacteria.
+Sports Turf Northwest utilizes the latest research and technology to help rid sports surfaces of these potential risks from bacteria.
 We feel it is part of our social responsibility to educate facilities managers, mothers, and athletic directors about the potential health issues they are exposing their kids and athletes too.
-The fact that MRSA and Staph infections are not a topic of regular conversation around indoor soccer arenas and sports facilities is concerning and needs action right away.
-Whether or not a particular facility is interested in investing in bacteria ridding equipment like the MiniZapr or GreenZapr, we still dutifully attempt to shed light on a persistent problem that is continually ignored.
+The fact that MRSA and Staph infections are not a topic of regular conversation around indoor soccer arenas is concerning.
+Whether or not a particular facility is interested in investing money in bacteria eliminating equipment like the 860 MiniZapr or 850 GreenZapr, we will shed light on a persistent problem that is continually ignored.

 Recent Encounter With A Indoor Soccer Arena

-Recently, I was in contact with a local sports facility in Portland Oregon about the harmful bacteria they are exposing their members to on their indoor soccer turf.
-I outlined the problem they are facing, provided information including studies and statistics regarding the risk for infections like MRSA, Staph, HIV, and more along with possible solutions.
-To this, I received the following response,
+I made contact with a local indoor sports facility in Portland Oregon.
+The goal was to educate the facility about the harmful bacteria they are exposing their members to on their indoor soccer turf.
+The outline for the topic was the health problem they were potentially facing.
+I provided literature including studies and statistics regarding the risk for infections like MRSA, Staph, and HIV.
+A solution was also presented to which I received the following response.

 Much as XXXX mentioned, we do not believe our field is a health risk.
 We do take health and safety issues seriously and will therefore keep your information on hand should we need more information about your product in the future.